 Trekking in the Everest region of Nepal is a lifetime experience.
-Mired in history and natural beauty, every day brings a wondrous experience as one is peppered with mountains of the extreme and insight into a deeply rooted Buddhist culture while hiking through a literal museum of climbing history.
-This combination of awe inspiring nature and immersion into timeless village life is a very rare opportunity in an ever-changing world.
+Steeped in history and natural beauty, every day brings a wondrous experience as one is peppered with mountains of the extreme and insight into a deeply rooted Buddhist culture while hiking through a literal museum of climbing history.
+This combination of awe-inspiring nature and immersion into timeless village life is a rare opportunity in an ever-changing world.

-Trekkers are guided by an Alpine Ascents guide as well as local Sherpa guide.
-Our guides are often a famed Everest climber but always well-versed in climbing history and local culture.
+Trekkers are guided by an Alpine Ascents guide as well as a local Sherpa guide.
+Our guides are often famed Everest climbers well-versed in climbing history and local culture.

-Our base camp sojourn is a reasonable undertaking for the very fit enthusiast, suggesting a lifetime of impressions and reflections.
-Most days are nothing short of breathtaking while we walk amidst the Himalayan giants to the jingle of yak bells and giant rhododendrons.
-Each corner reveals new vistas that transport our psyche further into the shadows of the daunting peaks.
+Our Base Camp sojourn is a reasonable undertaking for the fit enthusiast, suggesting a lifetime of impressions and reflections.
+Most days are nothing short of breathtaking, as we walk amidst the Himalayan giants to the jingle of yak bells and giant rhododendrons.
+Each corner reveals new vistas that transport our psyches further into the shadows of the daunting peaks.

 Traveling to these regions with Alpine Ascents offers an uncompromising experience.
-We dare say that no other organization can provide the combination of expertise, intimate relationships with local Nepalese/Sherpas and knowledge of its mountains and environment.
-Our walking days will include much discourse on the peaks of the Everest region, architecture of Buddhist shrines, Sherpa Buddhism and first-hand climbing lore from the climbers that lead each trek.
+We dare say that no other organization can provide the combination of expertise, intimate relationships with local Nepalese/Sherpas, and knowledge of their mountains and environment.
+Our walking days will include much discourse on the peaks of the Everest region, architecture of Buddhist shrines, Sherpa Buddhism and firsthand climbing lore from the climbers that lead each trek.

 Lodging & The Khumbu

-*Please note that while we hand pick the lodges, the Khumbu is a remote area and accommodations are very basic.
-We work hard to have a diverse menu but this can be limited by availability and remoteness of region.Return to Top of Page
+(Note that while we handpick the lodges, the Khumbu is a remote area and accommodations are basic.
+We work hard to have a diverse menu but this can be limited by availability and the remoteness of a region.)